 If you already have a marketplace plan and want to adjust your coverage, you'll need to wait until the next open enrollment period opens this fall, unless you experience a qualifying life event.

 That depends.
 Major insurance providers, including Blue Cross Blue Shield of Rhode Island and Neighborhood Health Plan of Rhode Island, offer HealthSource RI plans, but not all doctors accept them.
 Check the provider directories to see if your doctor accepts a coverage plan.
 The comparison tool to shop for coverage also lists the plans a doctor accepts.

 In most cases, family members can enroll in the same plan.
 But in some cases, there may be certain family members, often children, who qualify for no-cost coverage through Medicaid.
 A specialist with HealthSource RI can answer your questions.
 Call 855-840-4774 or use the live web chat option on the marketplace’s website.

-This guide was updated on Oct.
-18, 2022 with information about open enrollment and a new special enrollment period based on household income.
+This guide was updated on Feb.
+2, 2023, with information about open enrollment.

 This story is provided by AARP Rhode Island.
 Visit the AARP Rhode Island page for more news, events, and programs affecting retirement, health care, and more.

 Wednesday, Mar 29, 2023 at 6:30 p.m.
 Eastern Time